IsaacShelton/AdeptWikiRenderer/README.md

 # AdeptWikiRenderer
-A fork of Github Wikito Converter tailored specifically for rendering the wiki documentation of Adept to PDF.
+A fork of Github Wikito Converter tailored specifically for rendering the Adept wiki to PDF.